NZDA SEARCH RESULTS

 2. When does the course start?

-Course material will be sent out to students for the course starting 1st February.
+Course information will be sent out to students prior to the course starting in February.

 3. How long does the course go for?